Joseph Whitty: Independent hunger strike, death and news embargo

 While at the Curragh Camp, Whitty decided to independently start a hunger strike and died as a result on 2 August 1923 at the Curragh Camp hospital.
 At that time hunger strikes were not an official policy of the IRA and were not directed by its General Headquarters.
 Instead, each hunger striker made an individual decision to strike.
 Due to the newly formed Irish Free State government's news embargo on conditions in prisons at that time, very little was published on Whitty's motivations and the circumstances of his hunger strike and death (including the number of days of his strike).

 Earlier, high-profile hunger strike deaths – Thomas Ashe, President of the Irish Republican Brotherhood in 1917 and Terence MacSwiney, Lord Mayor of Cork in 1920 – brought international attention to the Republicans’ cause.
-The Irish Government’s news embargo prevented the embarrassment of having to publicly announce the death (by hunger strike) of a 18-year-old internee.
+The Irish Government's news embargo prevented the embarrassment of having to publicly announce the death (by hunger strike) of an 18-year-old internee.
 "From 1922 hunger strikes were of value only when a Government was likely to be embarrassed sufficiently by the death of a prisoner."

 With the ending of the 1923 Irish Hunger Strikes in late November 1923, the news embargo was relaxed.
 The late November 1923 deaths of Denny Barry from County Cork (20 November 1923) and Andy O'Sullivan from County Cavan (23 November 1923) were widely reported in the media, while Whitty's earlier death (August 1923) remained largely unreported.